+Detroit students who say they’ve benefited from restorative practices in their schools.
 The first phase of the project focuses on the Ninth Police Precinct on the east side of Detroit.
 Beginning in January 2017, IIRP’s SaferSanerSchools Whole-School Change program is being implemented in two high schools and one middle school.

 Simultaneously, a leadership team of about 35 stakeholders are meeting on a quarterly basis to coordinate efforts.
 The focus of this team is four-fold:

 - Support the personal development of each leader’s restorative practice

 - Support fidelity of restorative practices implementation within systems

 - Organize restorative practices alignment across systems

 - Plan to scale the effort across the city in succeeding phases